 - Track your Facebook insights

 Posting content on Facebook regularly can take a variety of forms.
-Let’s take a look at each of those separately.
+Here are some examples of different types of posts you can make:

 Let’s get this point out of the way first.
 If you want to raise more money by fundraising on Facebook, you have to ask for donations.
 Plain and simple.
 Don’t just post “Give us your money,” though.